justinnoel/Smartlist/README.md

 * **Suggested items** - Get to know what you have, and what you need
 * **Todo List** - Be more productive using our todo list
 * **Grocery List** - Keep track of what you need next time you visit the grocery store
+* **Right click on items** (Or tap and hold on mobile) - You can now view an item's actions by right-clicking it, or tapping and holding it on mobile!
 * **Help Desk** - We have a forum and a knowledge base!
 * **Generate QR codes** - Want to share items?
 You can now generate QR codes, send emails, and more!
+* **Search your home!** - Search your home for items
+* **Keep a budget** - Know how much you spend, and try not to spend higher than your budget!
+* **Smartlist is a single page app!** No more redirects!
 * **Create, Update, Edit, Delete items** - You can Create, Update, Edit, Delete items!
 * **Smartlist Events** - Smartlist events is a great place to organize and keep track of what you need and have for a party, wedding, etc.
 * **Profile Pictures** - Personalize your account!
 * **Offline Access** - Access your inventory offline!
 * **Invite collaborators and comment on items!** - You can create a shareable link for items, and then share it with others - even who don't have an account!
+* **Accessible to Everyone!**  - We ran the lighthouse test, and scored *100%* in accessibility!
+* **Keyboard Shortcuts** - For the pros - Ever wanted to quickly go to the next room and switch back to the previous room, or search an item quickly?
+You can now press CTRL F to search items, CTRL E to go to your settings, CTRL B to go to your budget meter, and CTRL S to add an item!
+### How is Smartlist different from other home inventory apps?
+* **Smartlist is free** - We don't believe in an nonsensical "Paid plans", and "Pricing"
+* **Smartlist is open source** - You can download the files from the GitHub repository.
+Please read our terms and conditions before doing so, though.
+* **Smartlist is a single page app!** No more redirects!
+* **Budget meter** - This is the first home inventory app to create the budget meter!
+Keep track of how much you spend *visually!*
+* **Extremely fast load times** - Our app loads extremely fast
 ### How can I contribute?
 Want to contribute?
 Visit: https://smartlist.ga/join